Lowell Fitz Randolph: Career

 During 1956 and 1959, he was made Membership Chairman for American Iris Society (AIS).

 He then spent six months in 1957–58 at Aligarh Muslim University in India with a Fulbright Award, as a consultant on embryo culture.

 In 1959, he wrote and had published Garden Irises, which has 575 pages.
 Within the book, the chapter, 'Chromosomes of Garden varieties of Bearded Iris',(pages315-324) showed his academic interest.
 He also re-organised the William Dykes classification of irises, by moving certain irises into different sections and subgenra.
 This classification is still used by the American Iris Society.

 He served as the vice president and then became the 9th, President of the American Iris Society from 1960 to 1962.
 Randolph and his wife, kept an extensive collection of iris in his garden at their home in Ithaca, which attracted many visitors.

 He was not only interested in irises but also orchids, specifically the genus Dendrobium.
 In 1960, T. Vajrabhaya and Randolph published 'Chromosome studies in Dendrobium' in Amer.
 Orchid Soc.
 Bull.
-Vol.29 (pages 507-517).
+Vol.29 (pages 507–517).

-In 1961, he published 'Cytotaxonomic studies of Louisiana Irises' in Bot Gazette Vol.123 (pages 125-133) with Jyotirmay Mitra.

 After nearly 40 years at Cornell, he retired in 1961, but started working part-time during the winters, at the Fairchild Tropical Garden, in Miami, Florida as a research collaborator.
 Including work on Tripsacum grasses, which he imported from Mexico and Guatemala.
 He then spent his summers back home at Ithaca.
 He also started working on the evolutionary history of maize.

 In 1966, Iris nelsonii was first published and described by Randolph in 'Baileya' (a Quarterly Journal of Horticultural Taxonomy of Ithaca, NY) 14: 150 in 1966.
 The species was named after Ira S. "Ike" Nelson, professor of horticulture at the University of Louisiana, Lafayette, and one of the founders, and early show managers, of the Society for Louisiana Irises.
 Nelson collaborated with Randolph, and together they identified Iris nelsonii, and Randolph named it after Nelson.

-In 1966, Randolph LF and Randolph also published 'Iris species collecting trips abroad' Medianite Vol.7 Issue 4 (pages61-65).

 In 1967, Randolph, I.S.
 Nelson and R.L.
 Plaisted published 'Negative evidence of introgression affecting the stability of Louisiana Iris species' Cornell Univ Ag.
 Exp.
 Station Mem.
 Vol.398 (pages 1–56).

 This paper reviewed the morphological and pollen fertility data collected for Iris fulva, Iris brevicaulis and Iris hexagona and other hybrid iris populations.
 He concluded that between the Louisiana iris species was localized hybridization.

-In late 1970, he published 'Variation among Tripsacum populations of Mexico and Guatemala' in Brittonia Vol.22 (page 305-337).

 In 1976, he published 'Contributions of wild relatives of maize to the evolutionary history of domesticated maize: a synthesis of divergent hypotheses in Economic Botany, Vol.30 (pages321-345), which discounted the role of teosinte as an ancestor of maize.

 Lowell died in Ithaca in 1980.